Is it okay to leave the church?

 There are situations where the Bible's own logic supports leaving:

 When the harm is real and the community will not address it.
 Spiritual abuse, sexual abuse, financial manipulation, coercion, coverups.
-The New Testament has the language 2 Corinthians 6:14–18 uses about being "yoked" to systems that work against you, and Jesus' own treatment of religious leaders in Matthew 23 is a sustained example of how to name harm.
+Paul (an early Christian leader who wrote about a third of the New Testament) has language in his second letter to Christians in Corinth about being yoked to systems that work against you.
+Jesus' own treatment of religious leaders in Matthew 23 (in the gospel accounts of his life) is a sustained example of how to name harm.
 You are not required to stay where harm is being protected.

 When the leadership has lost the plot.
-The letters in Revelation 2–3 are letters to seven specific churches, and several of them are scathing.
-Jesus, dictating these letters to John, does not tell anyone to stay loyal.
+The opening chapters of the last book of the Bible (Revelation, an early Christian text that uses heavy symbolic imagery) contain letters to seven specific early Christian communities, and several of them are scathing.
+Jesus, dictating these letters to a man named John, does not tell anyone to stay loyal.
 He tells them what is wrong with their church and demands repentance.
 Some of those churches no longer existed within a generation.
 The Bible is not sentimental about local communities that have gone off the rails.

 When staying is wrecking your faith.
 This is the one most people in this situation know in their gut and do not feel they have permission to say out loud.
 If the specific church you are in is making it harder, not easier, for you to keep your faith intact, the math is not in favor of staying.
 Matthew 23:13 — "you shut the door of the kingdom of heaven in people's faces" — is precisely about religious systems that block the very thing they are supposed to enable.